nnn

 4) Tuna Melt Toasts

-5) Tomato Soup And Grilled Cheese
+5) Tomato Soup and Grilled Cheese

 36 Last-Minute Dinners for That “What’s Even in the Fridge?”
 Moment

-6) Cacio E Pepe Spaghetti
+6) Cacio e Pepe Spaghetti

 36 Last-Minute Dinners for That “What’s Even in the Fridge?”
 Moment

-7) Sheet Pan Sausage And Veggies
+7) Sheet Pan Sausage and Veggies

 8) Chickpea Salad Wraps